Jason-fos/gloves-off-boxing-quiz/README.md

 <img src="docs/user-story-testing/user-story6-footer.png">
 </details>

-7. As the site owner, I want users to be able to contact us easily.
+7.As the site owner, I want users to be able to navigate the site with ease.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|